CFL light bulbs are dangerous compared to conventional incandescent bulbs because they emit higher levels of radiation.

 The use of some types of CFL bulbs results in greater exposure to some forms of radiation than incandescent bulbs under some conditions.

-The use of all CFL bulbs should be avoided because they emit harmful levels of radiation.
+It's not true that all use of CFL bulbs should be avoided because they emit harmful levels of radiation.

-On 23 March 2015, a video that purportedly showed a radiation detector picking up a “soft attack” from a CFL (compact fluorescent lamp) was posted to Facebook from an unvetted and anonymous source, along with claims that CFLs are dangerous because they emit an unhealthy level of radiation:
+On 23 March 2015, a video that purportedly showed a radiation detector picking up a “soft attack” from a CFL (compact fluorescent lamp) was posted to Facebook from an unvetted and anonymous source, along with claims that CFLs are dangerous because they emit unhealthy levels of radiation:

 If you are using these type of bulbs, I’ll show you the reason why you should not.
 Here I have a electromagnetic radiation detector.
 We’re at zero right now.
 When I come to this light bulb, you’ll see why you shouldn’t use it.(Radiation detector starts beeping)

 That’s how much radiation these things emit.
 I advise you to go back to the old incandescent.
 This is not healthy for you.